Warning: Disconnect power before servicing.

 How often should I clean the Roomba side brush to prevent BR02D0?

 My Roomba still shows BR02D0 after I cleaned the side brush.
-What next?
+What's next?

-Is BR02D0 specific to Roomba i7 or does it affect other models?
+Is BR02D0 specific to Roomba i7 or does it show up on other models?

-The side brush screw is stripped and I cannot remove it.
-What should I do?
+The side brush screw is stripped and I can't remove it.
+What do I do?

 Related Irobot Robotvacuum Error Codes